 Al Qaeda, an Arabic word meaning "the Base," was founded in approximately 1988 by Osama bin Laden, Abdullah Azzam, and Muhammad Atef -- the latter a native Egyptian and a onetime member of the terrorist group Egyptian Islamic Jihad.
 Al Qaeda grew out of the Services Office, a clearinghouse for the international Muslim brigade that opposed the 1979 Soviet invasion of Afghanistan.
 In the 1980s, under the leadership of bin Laden and the Palestinian religious scholar Abdullah Azzam, the Services Office recruited, trained, and financed thousands of foreign mujahideen, or "holy warriors," from more than fifty countries.
 Seeking to extend the Islamic jihad, or "holy war," beyond the borders of Afghanistan even after the March 1988 Soviet pledge to withdraw its forces, bin Laden created al Qaeda.
-The organization today supports Muslim fighters in Afghanistan, Bosnia, Chechnya, Tajikistan, Somalia, Yemen, Iraq, and Kosovo.
-It also trains members of terrorist organizations from the Philippines, Algeria, and Eritrea.
+Over the years, the organization has supported Muslim fighters in Afghanistan, Bosnia, Chechnya, Tajikistan, Somalia, Yemen, Iraq, and Kosovo.
+It also has trained members of terrorist organizations from the Philippines, Algeria, and Eritrea.

 To prepare his recruits to wage jihad, bin Laden established training camps in various places, including Afghanistan, Pakistan, Somalia, Kenya, and Sudan.
 He also set up a series of businesses - including two investment companies, an agricultural company, a construction business, and a transportation company - to generate income for al Qaeda and to provide cover for the group's activities.

-The U.S. government characterizes al Qaeda, whose worldwide presence consists of at least several thousand members and associates from perhaps 100 countries, as "an international terrorist group . . . dedicated to opposing non-Islamic governments with force and violence."
+The U.S. government characterizes al Qaeda, whose worldwide presence in the mid-2000s consisted of at least several thousand members and associates from perhaps 100 countries, as "an international terrorist group . . . dedicated to opposing non-Islamic governments with force and violence."
 Law enforcement has broken up al Qaeda cells in the United Kingdom, the United States, Italy, France, Spain, Germany, Albania, Uganda, and elsewhere.

-While bin Laden remains the official leader of al Qaeda to this day, his top lieutenant and ideological adviser is Ayman al-Zawahiri, who was formerly the head of Egyptian Islamic Jihad.
-Another key al Qaeda figure is the Jordanian radical Abu Musab al-Zarqawi, who has directed a series of deadly terror attacks and videotaped beheadings in Iraq, where he currently heads al Qaeda's resistance operations against the American military which overthrew the Saddam Hussein regime in 2003.
+Bin Laden remained the official leader of al Qaeda until his death in 2011, at which time his top lieutenant and ideological adviser, Ayman al-Zawahiri, took control of the group.
+Another key al Qaeda figure was the late Jordanian radical Abu Musab al-Zarqawi, who directed a series of deadly terror attacks and videotaped beheadings in Iraq, where he headed al Qaeda's resistance operations against the American military during the Iraq War.

-Numerous senior al-Qaeda officials have been captured or killed in recent years.
+Numerous senior al-Qaeda officials have been captured or killed since 9/11.
 Co-founder Muhammad Atef, for instance, was killed by a November 16, 2001 U.S. air strike on his home near Kabul.
 Another top lieutenant, Abu Zubaydah, was captured in Pakistan in March 2002.
 A year later, the alleged mastermind of the September 11 attacks, Khalid Sheikh Mohammed, was captured in Pakistan along with al Qaeda treasurer Mustafa Ahmed al-Hawsawi.

 By fomenting the global radicalization of Islam, al Qaeda's overriding objective is to establish a worldwide caliphate governing the entire world via the dictates of Islamic Law, or Sharia.
 A task crucial to the achievement of that goal is the destruction of America by any means necessary.
 The organization's worldview and ideals are spelled out clearly in a 1998 document titled "Jihad Against Jews and Crusaders," which bin Laden co-authored with, among others, Ayman al-Zawahiri.
 This document accused Americans of having made "a clear declaration of war on God, his messenger, and Muslims."
 "On that basis," bin Laden and Zawahiri reasoned, "and in compliance with God's order, we issue the following fatwah [ruling on Islamic law] to all Muslims: The ruling to kill the Americans and their allies -- civilians and military -- is an individual duty for every Muslim who can do it in any country in which it is possible to do it . . . to comply with God's order to kill the Americans and plunder their money wherever and whenever they find it.
 We also call on Muslim ulema, leaders, youths, and soldiers to launch the raid on Satan's U.S. troops and the devil's supporters allying with them, and to displace those who are behind them so that they may learn a lesson."